alonitac/DevOpsMay22/tutorials/16_artifacts.md

 - Store Nexus username and password as a Jenkins credential and use them with `withCredentials()`.

-> ### :pencil2: Exercise - install Python dependencies from Nexus repo
+> ### :pencil2: Exercise - Install Python dependencies from Nexus repo
 > Recall that whenever a Docker image is being built as part of a Jenkins pipeline running, the Docker engine install Python packages in your image (the Dockerfile contains `RUN pip install....`).
 > Configure your Jenkins server to download and install packages from your Nexus server.